Brauckhoff/biopixR/joss/paper.md

 Designed for medium-throughput analysis, the package is able to analyze whole directories, utilize multiple cores for parallel processing, and generate detailed log files to track the analytical process.
-Furthermore, the `biopixR` package offers distinctive datasets of microbead images and microbeads in water-oil emulsions.
+Furthermore, the `biopixR` package offers distinctive data sets of microbead images and microbeads in water-oil emulsions.
 The fundamental functionality of `biopixR` was recently employed in the study by @geithe_multiplex_2024 to perform quality control on microbeads.
 As the `biopixR` package provides access to a range of fundamental data, including object size, quantity, shape, and intensity, it is a valuable tool for researchers in the field.
-The `biopixR` package leverages capabilities from the `imager` [@imager] and `magick` [@magick] packagesto perform its own tasks related to biological image processing or analysis.
+The `biopixR` package leverages capabilities from the `imager` [@imager] and `magick` [@magick] packages to perform its own tasks related to biological image processing and analysis.

 # Statement of need